 This course is designed to equip students with the basic knowledge of caring for and preventing athletic injuries.
 Some of the topics of study include anatomy, evaluation, treatment, rehabilitation techniques, emergency procedures, and liability/risk management issues in sport and recreation.
 It includes lecture, guest speakers, and a required taping/splinting lab and CPR certification scheduled outside of class meeting times.
-Spring
+Course fee is required.
+Fall, Spring